RahulTarafder/simple-discord-online/README.md

 # easy-discordjs
-easy-discordjs is a package which one help to create discord bot's event even mote easily it's will help to bew developer
+easy-discordjs is a package which one help to create discord bot's event even mote easily it's will help to new developer to create their own bot

 # Install
 ```sh